hiveot/.github/profile/README.md

 For security reasons the IoT devices and services remain hidden from the outside world.
 All access is routed via the Hub which implements stringent security measures.

-The Hive is a 'Capabilities Based' solution to enhance security.
+The Hive is a 'Capabilities Based' solution to even further enhance security.
 It is implemented using '[capnproto'(https://capnproto.org/)'.

 The status of the project is in-development.
 Currently the work focuses on a switch from http based interfaces to Capabilities based interfaces using capnproto (go-capnproto).